 It took Toyota thirty years in the market to build a better, more popular mid-size sedan than GM could, but in just a decade, the Hyundai Sonata has moved up to parity with the Camry.
 In five more years, Kia and Hyundai could be the new mass-market champions, cranking out a million bland sedans from their own shiny transplant factories.
 And, if history is any guide, the Chinese, once they hit America in force, will catch the Koreans even more quickly than the Koreans caught the Japanese.

 Faced with dwindling sales, loss of profitability, and a declining foothold in the American mass market, what will Toyota, Honda, and Nissan do?
 I’d like to think that they will forget about trying to make the perfect 3900-pound vanilla sedan.
 I’d like to think that they will open up their old catalogs and rediscover what made them great.
 In my dreams, the Celicas and 200SXes will come rushing back out of the factories, the Civics will once again be wide, low sportsters, the Z-car will be a bespoke platform and not a chopped-down Infiniti FX.
-We’ll see more cars like the Cube and fewer ones like the new Maxima.
+We’ll see more cars at roadshows like the Cube and fewer ones like the new Maxima.
 It will once again become possible to tell a Camry from an Accord.
 In short, the best Japanese cars will return, just as we are seeing the best American cars make a reappearance now.
 If that happens, I might just drag my Mom back down to that crummy old Honda dealer for a Civic.
 Come to think of it, maybe I’d buy one for me, too.